AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pubmatic.md

 > [!IMPORTANT]
 >
 > The destination connector and documentation page are created and maintained by the PubMatic team.
-For any inquiries or update requests, please contact them directly at _Insert link or email address where you can be reached for updates, for example `support@YourDestination.com`._
+For any inquiries or update requests, please contact them directly at `support@pubmatic.com`.

+TODO: fix email above

 ## Use cases {#use-cases}